The forex market is readily available at your service due to its liquid nature.

 If there is market news that would negatively affect the US economy, it’s best to exit a trade as fundamental traders expect the USD to weaken against the JPY.
 This way, you avoid profit losses due to the depreciation of USD value.

 The forex clock operates around the clock.
-In other words, you can access the forex market all day during the weekdays.
+In other words, you can access the forex market all day on weekdays.
 What makes this possible?
 It's because of the major forex trading sessions.

 But remember that a single forex trading session can’t operate 24 hours a day.
 A specific session's operation hours match the formal business hours of its country's financial center.